 #

-Step 4: Create Outputs in outputs.tf
+Step 4: Create Outputs in outputs.tf for the Module

 Create an

-File in the Module Directory:- In
+outputs.tfFile in the Module Directory:- In

-, create a file namedoutputs.tf
+modules/network, create a file namedoutputs.tf.

 - In